hydroframe/hydroframe-frontend/README.md

    ```bash
    docker build -f Dockerfile-dev -t {tag_name}
    ```
-2. Run the docker container with the following command (Replace tag_name with that chosen in Step 1 and replace port_number with your chosen port number):
+2. Run the docker container with the following command (Replace tag_name with that chosen in Step 1 and replace port_number with your chosen port number (*usually 3000)):
    ```bash
    docker run -p {port_number}:{port_number} {tag_name}
    ```
+3. Verify the application is running by clicking this link (Default port is 3000): [http://localhost:{chosen_port_number}](http://localhost:3000)

 ### Local Development (docker-compose)